 Frequently Asked Questions

-Do Bent grass putting greens have grain?
+Do bent grass putting greens have grain?

 No. The blades of grass on bent greens are much finer and grow vertically, creating no grain.

-Are Bent greens or Bermuda greens faster?
+Are bent greens or Bermuda greens faster?

 Bent grass greens tend to be the faster of the two because the finer blades of grass can grow vertically, which allows them to be cut shorter, creating a much quicker roll.

-Which greens break more, Bent or Bermuda?
+Which greens break more, bent or Bermuda?

 Bent greens break more because they tend to roll faster and don't have any grain affecting the speed or break of the putt.

-Is learning how to read greens hard?
+Is learning how to read greens easy?

 It can be if you get the proper education on the different types of grass and how they can affect your ability to make more putts.